-- 5.2 As at 31st March 2018, the district has a 6.5 year deliverable supply of housing.
+- 5.2 As at 31st March 2019, the district has a 6.4 year deliverable supply of housing.
 This means that, in line with paragraph 11 of the new NPPF, relevant policies that relate to the supply of housing continue to be considered up-to-date. - 5.3 Appendices 1, 2 and 3 provide a database of sites with maps, which contribute towards the 5-year housing land supply.

-Appendices
+6 Appendices

-Appendix 1: Database of sites contributing to the 5YHLS
+Appendix 1: Database of sites contributing to the 5 year supply

-Appendix 2: Maps of sites contributing to the 5YHLS
+Appendix 2: Maps of sites contributing to the 5 year supply

-Appendix 3: 5 year supply summary sheet.
+Appendix 3: Summary of sites contributing to the 5 year supply.